 Note that while centripetal force is an actual force, centrifugal force is defined as an apparent force.
-In other words, when twirling a mass on a string, the string exerts an inward centripetal force on the mass, while mass appears to exert an outward force on the string.
+In other words, when twirling a mass on a string, the string exerts an inward centripetal force on the mass, while mass appears to exert an outward centrifugal force on the string.

 If you are observing a rotating system from the outside, you see an inward centripetal force acting to constrain the rotating body to a circular path.
 However, if you are part of the rotating system, you experience an apparent centrifugal force pushing you away from the center of the circle, even though what you are actually feeling is the inward centripetal force that is keeping you from literally going off on a tangent.

 If a massive body is moving through space in a straight line, its inertia will cause it to continue in a straight line unless an outside force causes it to speed up, slow down or change direction.
-In order for it to follow a circular path without changing speed, a continuous centripetal force must be continuously applied at a right angle to its path.
-The radius r of this circle is equal to the mass m times the square of the velocity v divided by the centripetal force F, or r = mv2/F. The force can be calculated by simply rearranging the equation, F= mv2/r.
+In order for it to follow a circular path without changing speed, a continuous centripetal force must be applied at a right angle to its path.
+The radius (r) of this circle is equal to the mass (m) times the square of the velocity (v) divided by the centripetal force (F), or r = mv^2/F. The force can be calculated by simply rearranging the equation, F= mv^2/r.

 There are many applications that exploit centripetal force.
 One is to simulate the acceleration of a space launch for astronaut training.
 When a rocket is first launched, it is so laden with fuel and oxidizer that it can barely move.
 However, as it ascends, it burns fuel at a tremendous rate, continuously losing mass.
 Newton's Second Law states that force equals mass times acceleration, or F = ma.

 Under the normal force of gravity, thermal motion causes continuous mixing which prevents blood cells from settling out of a whole blood sample.
 However, a typical centrifuge can achieve accelerations that are 600 to 2,000 times that of normal gravity.
-This forces the heavy red blood cells to settle at the bottom and stratifies the other various components into layers according to their density.
+This forces the heavy red blood cells to settle at the bottom and stratifies the various components of the solution into layers according to their density.